 This is one of the major brands for repelling mosquitoes, but it is also effective against midges in Scotland.
 It has a very pungent smell, so maybe see if you can try it before you buy.

 Be aware Buzz Off Spray does contain Deet / Diethyltoluamide, which can affect human health (negative skin reactions) and even ruin some plastics, i.e. parts of your coat around your neck.
-I would try Smidge first and Buzz off as an alternative option.
+I would try Smidge first and Buzz Off as an alternative option.

 Avon Skin So Soft